thephm/job-seeker-tips/sections/02-the-resume.md

 Don't just provide a link to your Web site
 Providing a link to your personal Web site where your resume is located gives the impression that you do not have the time to send your resume.
 At least in the high-tech industry, most people have a personal Web site so this will not impress the hiring manager.

-On the other hand, if you are in media design or GUI development then you should include links to your online portfolio inside your resume or cover letter.
+On the other hand, if you are in media design or app development, include links to your online portfolio inside your resume or cover letter.
 For software developers this could include links to object models or sample source code.
 This is based on the assumption that you have the legal rights to show the material.

 I have seen some candidates bring in confidential and proprietary documentation from a previous supplier.
 Those were very short interviews.
-Another approach is to show publicly available marketing material on projects or products you have worked on.
+Another approach is to show publicly available marketing material on projects or products that you worked on.
 Be careful about personal photos and the interests shown on your Web site or blog.
 These may actually reduce your chance of getting the interview if the hiring manager actually has the time to visit your Web site.
 On the other hand, being transparent can be a plus.

 Know your resume and take inventory